mortolian/ssh-add-gitkeep/readme.md

 ```
 chmod +x addgitkeep.sh
 ```
-Then simply run it in the directory you want to add the .gitkeeps files in.
+Then simply run it in the directory you want to add the .gitkeep files in.
 You can also add this as a function in your bash_profile which is very handy.

 ```